ntustison/Histograms/Text/methods.md

 ventilation-based segmentation [@Tustison:2011aa].
 Six clusters were used to create the training data and combined to four for training.
-In using this GMM-MRF algorithm (which is the only one to use spatial information in the form of the MRF prior), we attempt to bootstrap a better network-based segmentation approach by using the encoder-decoder structure of the U-net architecture as a dimensionality reduction technique.
+In using this GMM-MRF algorithm (which is the only one to use spatial information in the form of the MRF prior), we attempt to bootstrap a superior network-based segmentation approach by using the encoder-decoder structure of the U-net architecture as a dimensionality reduction technique.
+None of the evaluation data used in this work were used as training data.
+Responses from two subjects at the last layer of the network (with $n = 32$ filters) are given in Figure \ref{figure}

 A total of five random slices per image were selected in the acquisition direction (both axial and coronal) for inclusion within a given batch (batch